Blog

 SAE J1939 Data Traffic Generator For Diesel Engine Network Simulation

-I am writing this post in response to multiple inquiries from newcomers to the SAE J1939 technology.
-Most questions are in the nature of "Can your device simulate any PGN, for instance, engine speed in rpm?" or "Can your device simulate a 2014 Tonka Flex diesel engine?"
-The short answer is yes, but things are [...]
+I am writing this post to respond to multiple inquiries from newcomers to the SAE J1939 technology.
+Most questions are like, "Can your device simulate any PGN, for instance, engine speed in rpm?" or "Can your device simulate a 2014 Tonka Flex diesel engine?"
+The short answer is yes, but things are a bit more [...]